Hans Globke: Post-war period

 Immediately after the war, his close friend Herbert Engelsing and friends from the Catholic Church helped to promote Globke to the British, ensuring his political survival.
 Although the British had doubts, the need for Globke's expertise after the war became so great that they were willing to take a chance in employing him in the drafting of election law.
 Once freed from British obligation on 1 July 1946, he was appointed as the city treasurer in Aachen, a position he held for three years.
 In August 1946, he was called to testify at the Nuremberg trials.
 Globke submitted an affidavit to the International Military Tribunal on the annexation of the French territories after the German victory in 1940.
 The quality and quantity of his testimony, showing he had nothing to hide, helped Globke's reputation.

 During the process of denazification, Globke stated that he had been part of the resistance against National Socialism, and was therefore classified by the Arbitration Chamber on 8 September 1947 in Category V: Persons Exonerated.

-Globke's second and last appearance at Nuremberg was in August 1948, when he testified at the Wilhelmstraße trial as both as a witness for both the prosecution and the defence.
+Globke's second and last appearance at Nuremberg was in August 1948, when he testified at the Wilhelmstraße trial as a witness for both the prosecution and the defence.
 At trial of his former superior Wilhelm Stuckart, he confirmed that he knew that "Jews were being put to death en masse".
 He had known at that time that "the extermination of the Jews was systematic", but, he said, restricting his statement, "not that it referred to all Jews".